0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - Use data transfer methods that align with the sensitivity of the data:
 	- Networked home storage for users, and services that serve music, memes, and non-sensitive documents.
-	- Flashdrives for semi-sensitive data.
+	- External storage for semi-sensitive data.
 	- Offline, audited, and/or encrypted media for highly sensitive data.

 - Avoid transferring extremely sensitive data from device to device unless necessary.
 Extremely sensitive data should only be transferred or reviewed on air-gapped devices.